joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/21/us/elections/arizona-primary-election-what-we-know.html

 **Houthis in Yemen Edge Closer to Entering U.S.-Iran War**\
-`The Iran-backed Houthi militia in Yemen has declared a Red Sea blockade on Saudi Arabia, potentially opening up a new front in the war rippling across the Middle East.`\
+`The Iran-backed Houthi militia in Yemen has declared a Red Sea blockade on Saudi Arabia, potentially opening a new front in the war rippling across the Middle East.`\
 https://www.nytimes.com/2026/07/21/world/middleeast/houthis-yemen-iran-war.html

 **It’s the Wrong Way to Address A.I.
 Job Loss.
 Trump Loves It.**\